 - Experiment with different drinks at different temperatures

 An important topic at Barchester, many of our homes will be highlighting the importance of good nutrition and hydration for National Nutrition and Hydration week this April.
-To find out more about maintaining good hydration for elderly people, do check out our Nutrition guide online for more useful tips, or if you have any questions, do get in touch with your local Barchester care home, our teams are always on hand to help.
+To find out more about maintaining good hydration for elderly people, or if you have any questions, do get in touch with your local Barchester care home, our teams are always on hand to help.